How Long Will An RV Battery Run The Furnace? + Calculations

 See Also: Portable Diesel Heater RV Storage Compartment Install

-For example, a brand new 100ah AGM deep cycle lead-acid battery will have around 50 usable amp-hours.
+• A new 100Ah AGM lead-acid battery provides around 50 usable amp-hours.

 See Also: Best Deep Cycle RV Batteries (AGM, SLA, 12V, 6V)